-2) provide a brief description of the project and its relevance to the investigator's future plans for submission to NIH or other federal funding, and
+2) provide a brief description of the project; specific aims; and explain briefly what you will do with the pilot data and where this research will lead (investigator's plans for submission to NIH or other federal funding)

 3) have a complete academic CV attached.
 An NIH-style biosketch, indicating current and pending grant awards, is optional at the Letter of Intent stage, but is required should the candidate be invited to submit a full application.
 The CV and NIH Biosketch (if submitted with the LOI) do not count as part of the 2-page limit for the Letter of Intent.